Tete Province

-Tete is a province of Mozambique.
-It has an area of 98,417 km² and a population of 2,648,941 (2017 census).
+Tete is a province of Mozambique, located in the northwest of the country.
+It has an area of 98,417 km2 and a population of 2,648,941 (2017 census).

 Tete is the capital of the province.
 The Cahora Bassa Dam is situated in this province.

 Districts

 On March 21, 2013, Mozambique's Assembly of the Republic authorized the creation of 13 new districts throughout the nation.
 Two were added to Tete.
 Tete Province's districts include: